Fyjonn/Your-Library/README.md

    * Click `Create`
    * Your API key sould be displayed
 6. Paste your key in the `appsettings.json` file in place of `"YOUR_GOOGLE_BOOKS_API_KEY_HERE"`.
-7. Configure email service **(optional)**
+7. Configure email service
+   (If you eventually want to omit this step and don't use this option go step 8.)

    This functionality covers resetting your password through an email.
-   It is optional functionality.
-Application can run without it.
-   Though if you want to use this option configure it followingly:
+   Configure it followingly:

    * Log into your Google account
    * Enable 2-Step Verification